okalnysh/db-migrator/README.md

 ```

 ## Cleaning the Database
+### !!!
+WARNING !!!
+This is a destructive process and should never be executed under normal circumstances.<br>
+It could only be used during development.<br><br>

 The cleaning process involves removing all objects created during initialization. <br>
 Note that this will also erase all migration script execution logs. <br>
 After running this script, you will need to re-initialize database. <br>